The service and API monitoring feature is used to monitor the API calls of applications.

 View exception analysis

-On the Exception Analysis tab, you can view the Java exceptions that are thrown from the code of the selected APIs in the left-side navigation pane.
+On the Exception Analysis tab, you can view the Java exceptions that are thrown from the code of the selected API in the left-side pane.
 You can also click Interface Snapshot in the Actions column of an exception to view the complete trace where the exception stack resides.

 View upstream and downstream services

 On the Upstream Services and Downstream Services tabs, you can view the APIs and performance metrics of the upstream services that call the application and downstream services that are called by the application.
-The performance metrics include the response time, request count, and error count.
+The performance metrics include the response time, number of requests, and number of errors.

 On the Upstream Services and Downstream Services tabs, you can perform the following operations based on your business requirements: